 In particular, the BLUE LIGHT that’s emitted by all digital screens is especially harmful.
 To our brains, this light acts like natural sunlight, and thus suppresses the production of melatonin, a key hormone our body releases to bring on sleep.
 So STOP LOOKING AT any screens at least two hours before bedtime.
 If you enjoy reading, pick up a printed newspaper, magazine or book.

-Many experts recommend that you filter out the blue light on your mobile device all the time.
+While using your phone, many experts recommend filtering out the blue light at all times.
 Here’s how:

 - Android devices – Go to Settings – Display and click on Blue Light Filter.

 - iPhone or iPad – Go to Settings – Display & Brightness, and click Night Shift.
 This changes screen to warmer color, filtering out blue light.